Indiana Hoosiers men's basketball: Early years (1900–1924)

 Indiana fielded its first men's basketball team in the 1900–01 season, posting a 1–4 ledger under coach James H. Horne.
-In their first game the Hoosiers traveled to Indianapolis and lost to Butler 20–17.
+Their first game was in Indianapolis, where the Hoosiers lost to Butler 20–17.
 Indiana's first victory was a 26–17 win over Wabash College that same year.

-In 1917 the Hoosiers began playing their games at the Men's Gymnasium.
-After the first few games there, spectators complained that they could not see the game because of opaque wooden backboards.
-Therefore, new backboards were installed that contained one-and-a-half inch thick plate glass allowing fans to see games without an obstructed view.
-As a result, it was the first facility (thus the Hoosiers were the first team) in the country to use glass backboards.
+The Indiana Hoosiers began playing in the Men's Gymnasium in 1917.
+Due to complaints from spectators seated behind the backboards about poor visibility, the arena installed glass backboards a few years later.
+These glass backboards may have been the first to be used in the United States.

 Everett Dean era (1924–1938)

-IU's first great head coach, Everett Dean, was at first a standout player who garnered IU's first All-America honors in 1921.
-In 1924, Dean signed on as the full-time head coach of his alma mater.
-Under Dean, the Hoosiers would elevate their play to new heights, winning their first-ever share of the Big Ten Conference title in 1926, defeating Wisconsin 35–20.
-The Hoosiers also won conference championships in 1928 and 1936.
-Four All-Americans helped lead the Hoosiers in this era: Jim Strickland, Branch McCracken (later coach), Vern Huffman, and Ken Gunning.
-Dean coached Indiana until 1938.
-He is the only coach named to both the Naismith Basketball Hall of Fame and the College Baseball Hall of Fame.
+In 1924, Indiana alumnus Everett Dean became head coach.
+The Hoosiers won their first Big Ten Conference title in 1926, defeating Wisconsin 35–20, and won again in 1928 and 1936.

 Branch McCracken era (1938–1965)

 When Dean left for Stanford, the popular selection to succeed him was Branch McCracken.
 McCracken was another young alumnus and former player under Everett Dean.
-Because of his fast-breaking style of play, McCracken's teams would earn the nickname "Hurryin' Hoosiers".

 McCracken's first IU team was led by All-American Ernie Andres, later a McCracken basketball assistant.
 In McCracken's first year, the team finished 17–3, splitting games with both Purdue and eventual NCAA runner-up Ohio State.
 The following year the 1939–40 NCAA title team, led by All-American Marvin Huffman, would take Indiana to unprecedented success: an NCAA title and a record (at the time) 20 wins.
 The 20–3 record by that team would not be bested for another 13 years until broken again by Indiana.
 At their home court at The Fieldhouse, Indiana saw six perfect seasons including a 24-game unbeaten home winning streak from 1938 to 1941.
-In 1948, McCracken was responsible for recruiting Bill Garrett who became the first African American player in Big Ten varsity basketball history.